tldr-pages/tldr/pages/common/git-symbolic-ref.md

 # git symbolic-ref

-> Read, change or delete files that store references.
+> Read, change, or delete files that store references.
 > More information: <https://git-scm.com/docs/git-symbolic-ref>.

 - Store a reference by a name: